Water Heater Installation in Birmingham

 When your water heater just won’t keep your water warm anymore, a repair might not do the trick.
 Although system replacement can be a costly option upfront, replacing your water heater with a more energy-efficient model can save you money in the long run.

-We know that water heaters are something that are used everyday.
+Water heaters are used every day.
 You never want to be in a situation where you water heater stops working the day after your warranty has expired.
 Replacing your water heater unit can save you from an expensive breakdown in the future.
-Which is why we are sharing the below 3 signs you need to replace your water.

 - Old Units - If your water heater is over 10 years old, it might be time to take a look at replacing this older unit.
 To check for this, their should be a manufacturer's sticker near the top of the unit.
 The first two numbers are usually representative of the year the unit was made.
 If you can't find that out, the manufacturer's website usually will have more information on your unit.